ancientpathsio/ancientpaths/blog/2025-02-04-welcome/index.md

 ---
 slug: dev-update-1
-title: Dev_ — Site Launch & The Guidebook
+title: Dev_ (Blog)
 authors: [jason]
 tags: [ancientpaths, guidebook, site-launch, updates]
 ---

 # Welcome to AncientPaths.io

 We’re excited to announce the launch of **AncientPaths.io**!
-This platform is dedicated to providing theological resources and practical tools to help individuals grow in integrity, faith, and wisdom.
+This platform is dedicated to providing theological resources and practical tools to help individuals grow in purity, integrity, and honor.

 ## Introducing The Guidebook